-As a part of MEG's strategic priority to retain its position as a responsible leader in the energy industry, MEG has committed to various ESG targets, including the mid-term target of reaching a 30% reduction in bitumen GHG emissions intensity (Scope 1 and Scope 2) from 2013 levels by 2030 and the goal to achieve net zero Scope 1 and Scope 2 GHG emissions by 2050.
+As a part of MEG's strategic priority to retain its position as a responsible leader in the energy industry, MEG has committed to various ESG targets, including the mid-term target of reducing its absolute GHG emissions (Scope 1 and Scope 2) by 0.6 megatonnes per annum by year-end 2030 and the goal to achieve net zero Scope 1 and Scope 2 GHG emissions by 2050.
 To achieve these goals, among others, and to respond to changing market demand, MEG may incur additional costs and invest in new technologies and innovation.
 It is possible that the return on these investments may be less than expected, and government regulatory and financial support to assist in achieving these goals may be less than expected, each of which may have an adverse effect on MEG's business, financial condition and reputation.